ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 ### Conclusion

 In comparison to validating a client certificate in API Management, as we did in previous posts, using a client certificate to connect to a backend is fairly easy to set up.
 You only need to create a client certificate in the Key Vault and reference it in the backend configuration of API Management.

-In this post, we created a client certificate in the Key Vault using an Azure CLI command.
-But what if you've been given a .pfx file and you need to import that into the Key Vault?
-In the next post, we'll cover how to import a certificate into the Key Vault from an Azure Pipeline.